• Afhalen na 1 uur in een winkel met voorraad

 Omschrijving

-With characteristic discernment and eloquence, Helen Vendler traces Heaney's invention as it evolves from his beginnings in Death of a Naturalist (1966) through his most recent volume, The Spirit Level (1996).
-In sections entitled "Second Thoughts," she considers an often neglected but crucial part of Heaney's evolving talent: self-revision.
-Here we see how later poems return to the themes or genres of the earlier volumes, and reconceive them in light of the poet's later attitudes or techniques.
+With characteristic discernment and eloquence, Vendler considers an often neglected but crucial part of Heaney's evolving talent: self-revision.
+Here we see how later poems return to the themes or genres of the earlier works and reconceive them in light of the poet's later attitudes or techniques.
 Vendler surveys all of Heaney's efforts in the classical forms--genre scene, elegy, sonnet, parable, confessional poem, poem of perception--and brings to light his aesthetic and moral attitudes.

-Seamus Heaney's development as a poet is inextricably connected to the violent struggle that has racked Northern Ireland.
-Vendler shows how, from one volume to the next, Heaney has maintained vigilant attention toward finding a language for his time--"symbols adequate for our predicament," as he has said.
-The worldwide response to those discovered symbols suggests that their relevance extends far beyond this moment.
+Seamus Heaney's development as a poet is inextricably connected to the violent struggle that racked Northern Ireland during his lifetime.
+Vendler shows how, in each volume, Heaney strived to find a precise language for the turbulence he was living through--"symbols adequate for our predicament," as he once said.
+The worldwide response to those discovered symbols suggests that their relevance extends far beyond their original context.

 Specificaties